coreos/vault-operator/doc/user/tectonic/ingress.md

+> Note: This guide assumes the use of a [Tectonic][tectonic] cluster that has an ingress controller already setup.
+More general instructions for setting up Ingress will be added soon.

 # Set up Ingress for Vault Service

 This guide shows how to make the Vault service accessible from outside a Kubernetes cluster by setting up an Ingress resource.
 For more information about Ingress see the [Tectonic Ingress docs][tectonic-ingress-docs].